bernardolins/fake_server/README.md

 end

 # test/my_app/some_test.exs

-test_with_server "evaluates FakeController and reply accordingly" do route fake_server, "/", do: use_controller :query_string
+test_with_server "evaluates FakeController and reply accordingly" do
+  # Every time a request arrives at root path, the controller
+  # will be executed to determine which response should be given
+  # Note that _controller is not needed on the controller name this time!
+  route fake_server, "/", do: use_controller :query_string

   response = HTTPoison.get! fake_server_address <> "/"
   assert response.status_code == 401